Andrew Benintendi Player Props: White Sox vs. Rangers

-On Tuesday, Andrew Benintendi (batting .190 in his past 10 games) and the Chicago White Sox face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+On Wednesday, Andrew Benintendi (.244 on-base percentage in past 10 games, 100 points below season-long percentage) and the Chicago White Sox face the Texas Rangers, whose starting pitcher will be Dane Dunning.
 First pitch is at 8:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Guardians.
+In his most recent game he had a hitless performance (0-for-3) against the Rangers.

 Andrew Benintendi Game Info & Props vs. the Rangers